epeec/smurff-in-epeec/README.rst

 SMURFF - Scalable Matrix Factorization Framework
 ================================================

-SMURFF is a machine learning framework used as a driver for EPEEC.
+SMURFF is an open source machine learning framework used as one of the driver applications for EPEEC.
-SMURFF has been developed in the `ExCAPE H2020 project <http://excape-h2020.eu/>`, and is open source.

 Source Code:
 	https://github.com/ExaScience/smurff